 Jericho wondered if Roberto was someone who could even be considered a friend.
 He made a mental note to inquire Alice about it later.
 Or maybe Atienna or Cadence.

 That aside, other than Gabrielle herself, three other people who were a part of Gabrielle’s ‘inner circle’ were missing from the luncheon.

-The first was Moraeni, a man from Piscese who apparently knew Izsak and Gabrielle during the war.
+The first was Moerani, a man from Piscese who apparently knew Izsak and Gabrielle from during the war.
 He worked in the Licensing Department and had a rather busy schedule.
-Cadence had tried several times to convince Jericho to “butter Moraeni up” so that Olivier could more easily pass the State Conducting Exam.
+Cadence had tried several times to convince Jericho to “butter Moerani up” so that Olivier could more easily pass the State Conducting Exam.
 Jericho hadn’t understood what she’d meant but Werner, Atienna, and Olivier had all shut down the idea.

 Then there was Elizabeta.
 Wtorek Elizabeta.

 Despite apparently being a significant part of Gabrielle’s operations, Elizabeta seldomly made her appearance.
 She was a Transmutationist in the Medical Department of Ophiuchus which was one of the busiest departments in the organization alongside General Investigations, Assignments, and Licensing.
 She was most likely preoccupied with her largest case.
 That of Izsak.